 In all zones an installed upward light level of ZERO is sought in all cases, irrespective of ambient lighting zone.
 This is in contrast to the ILP GN 01 guidance which allows positive values of ULR in E3/4.
-The Malvern Hills AONB seeks zero upward lighting in all cases and supersedes the ILP guidance in this technical respect.
+The Malvern Hills National Landscape seeks zero upward lighting in all cases and supersedes the ILP guidance in this technical respect.

-Note that E2 zone is not used, as the Malvern Hills AONB prefers to give the landscape the maximum protection under the ILP GN01 guidance in relation to the protected status and its sky quality.

-Note that E4 zone is unlikely within the Malvern Hills AONB.
+Note that E2 zone is not used, as in the Malvern Hills National Landscape the preference is to give the landscape the maximum protection under the ILP GN01 guidance in relation to the protected status and its sky quality.
+Note that E4 zone is unlikely within the Malvern Hills National Landscape.